Mojito Fruit Salad is a refreshing, non-alcoholic fruit and berry salad that tastes just like a sweet mojito.

 Fresh chopped watermelon, strawberries, raspberries, blueberries, and mint are tossed with a quick and easy, lightly-sweetened lime glaze before serving.
 So simple.
 So unbelievably luscious.

 Now, this salad is mojito-inspired, but there’s no rum.
-That being said, adding a splash or two would be a fun way to jazz up the recipe for an adults-only BBQ.
-Ooo oo, and even though there’s no booze in the recipe, take it from me, leftovers are fabulous when added to sparkling wine.
-The juicy fruit and berries create this wonderful, sweet syrup and it’s just heavenly when added to a fizzy glass.
-I like FlipFlop Wine’s Sparking Pinot Grigio the best for both price and flavor.
+Take it from me, though, leftovers are fabulous when added to a glass of sparkling wine.
+The juicy fruit and berries create a wonderful, sweet syrup and it’s just heavenly when added to a fizzy glass.

 Like I said, this is the easiest fruit salad to make in the world.
 Simply add 4 cups fresh cut watermelon to a big serving bowl along with 6oz blueberries.